remotemobprogramming/mob/README.md

 Swift handover for remote mobs using git.
 `mob` is a CLI tool written in GO.
-It keeps your master branch clean and creates WIP commits on `mob-session` branch.
+It keeps your working branch clean and creates WIP commits on `mob-session` branch.

 ## How to use it?